New Day offers children outdoor activities like rappelling down cliffs, hiking in the wilderness, and riding horses.

 Anna Clayton, New Day quality assurance coordinator, remembers when a teen girl, about 14 or 15 years old, was hesitant to try rappelling because of a disability.
 “She was hesitant to try rappelling.
 But she tried it, succeeded, and that feeling of accomplishment transferred over into her therapy sessions, as well as into all other areas.
 That simple activity was an extreme emotional booster for her.
 She was thinking that if she could conquer rappelling, she could clearly do anything else.”

 The program helps children strengthen their beliefs about themselves.
 They get more attuned with themselves and those around them, which helps them gradually fit back in with their families, schools, and community.
-The combination of clinical therapy with experiential activities has proven success for many children.
+The combination of clinical therapy with experiential activities has proven successful for many children.

 “I try to inspire the kids to hang on to their tribal traditions and cultures as a way of drug and alcohol prevention,” Marcus said.
 “However, I get a positive reaction from all the kids, Indian and non-Indians, because they learn more with hands-on instruction.”